talwrii/short_schema/README.md

 - There is at present no parser for this schema language: only a way of producing this schema from JSON schemas.
 - There may well not support all features of JSON schema only those aspects.

+The issue of standardisation can provoke strong opinions.
+Creating new formats and languages results in people having to understand new things and may require more tooling.
+The main focus of this tool at present is the *understanding of data formats* rather than the sharing of these formats.

 # Installing